Fringe (TV series): Production

 The two-hour pilot episode, filmed in Toronto, Ontario, Canada, cost a total of $10 million to create.
 A basement of an old church was used for Walter's lab set in the pilot, and this set was replicated at other film sites in New York and Vancouver when the show moved.
 The lab set was designed by Carol Spier, the production designer for several of Cronenberg's films.
 John Noble called his character's lab "the heart and soul of Fringe", so consequently, "That has to remain constant."
-A cow used in the pilot episode had to be recast when production of Season 1 was moved to New York, due to livestock restrictions preventing it from being brought from Canada to the United States.
+A cow used in the pilot episode had to be recast when production of Season 1 was moved to New York, due to livestock restrictions preventing her from being brought from Canada to the United States.
 Other locations used in the first season included other universities to stage for the Harvard University campus, where Walter's lab is located.
 These included Pratt Institute and Yale University, including its Old Campus (particularly Phelps Hall and Durfee Hall), Branford College, and the exterior of Yale Law School, University of Toronto's University College, Brooklyn College.

 On February 21, 2009, it was reported that in the event that Fringe would be renewed for a second season, the show would move production to Vancouver from New York City as a cost-cutting measure.
 Executive producer Jeff Pinkner explained:

 We want to stay in New York, New York has been incredibly good to us.
 It feels like we're being kicked out of the city.
 I know we're not, but they're making it impossible for us to afford doing the show ...
 Our New York crew is spectacular, they've worked their [butts] off to make the show look great.
 But it looks like New York is not renewing a tax credit that makes it possible to make our budget in New York.
 So it looks like, out of necessity, we'll have to leave New York, which is not anything we are welcoming.

 As plans were being made to move the production to Canada, the New York state legislature passed continuation of the film and tax credits, as planned.
 Upon productions moving to Vancouver, British Columbia, Canada for season 2, the University of British Columbia now stands in for Harvard.
 The area around New Westminster often serves as filming locations for Fringe stories that take place in the parallel universe.